News Literacy 101

 - Tweens and teens can start with a little side-eye -- especially at online news -- and avoid sharing, forwarding, and commenting on stories until they've verified that they're true.

-It takes all kinds.
-Talk about how there are lots of different kinds of news sources: investigative journalism, research studies, opinion pieces, blogs, punditry, evening news, and so on.
+Understand different types of content.
+Talk about how there are lots of news sources and types of published information: investigative journalism, research studies, opinion pieces, blogs, punditry, evening news, and so on.

 - Kids will hear about the news at home, at school, and in other communities they're a part of.
 Explain that "word-of-mouth" stories and rumors aren't always true.
 Playing an old-school game of telephone might illustrate the idea of how information can get twisted along the way.